dgorhe/blog/_posts/2022-10-28-How-To-Use-Ginsburg.markdown

 ---

 # Introduction
 Ginsburg is the name of Columbia University's newest high performance computing cluster (HPC).
-As a Data Science Master's student at the university I've been using Ginsburg for my work in the [Jovanovic Lab](https://placeholder.com).
-There's plenty of very basic stuff in [Ginsburg's documentation](https://placeholder.com).
+As a Data Science Master's student at the university I've been using Ginsburg for my work in the [Jovanovic Lab](http://jovanoviclab.com/).
+There's plenty of very basic stuff in [Ginsburg's documentation](https://confluence.columbia.edu/confluence/display/rcs/Ginsburg%3A+Getting+Started).
 I want to cover some more involved things which could improve your quality of life while using or developing code, dramatically decrease the amount of time it takes to run code, or make some things feasible which were previously infeasible.

-# Glossary
-*Host Machine*: The machine you're logging into Ginsburg from.
-This is probably a laptop or desktop computer.
-You could also login via another server, but this is usually unlikely.

-*Remote Machine*: This is Ginsburg in our case.
-But generally, it's a computer that you want to access from a distance over a network (not necessarily the internet).

 # How to Avoid Typing Your Password Each Time
 This seems like a pretty pedantic thing, but if you're logging in and out of Ginsburg all the time, it can get pretty annoying.
 Fortunately there's a pretty simple solution.
 Your computer checks a folder called `~/.ssh/` whenever you login via `ssh`.
 Specifically it checks whether a matching key is available on the remote machine.
 It's not exactly a copy but the details are not super important.